James Steven Sadwith

 James Steven Sadwith (born October 20, 1952) is an American producer, screenwriter, and Emmy Award-winning film director.
 His films have won or been nominated for over 30 Emmy and Golden Globe awards.
-He is best known for directing the television movie In Broad Daylight (1991), the miniseries Sinatra (1992) and Elvis (2005), and the feature film Coming Through the Rye (2015).
+He is best known for directing the television movie In Broad Daylight (1991), the TV series Cracker, the miniseries Sinatra (1992) and Elvis (2005), and the feature film Coming Through the Rye (2015).

 In 2018, he became a film professor at the Savannah College of Art and Design.